 "ST Math helps our students with language barriers—the ELLs and kids below grade level in language—because it separates math achievement from the ability to read.

 Because the program allows students to solve math problems by manipulating visual models, it is accessible and engaging to all students, regardless of ability or language proficiency.
-Mercedes Moore, Instructional Specialist for Sunny Heights Elementary, saw this feature impact the most hard-to-reach students at her school: “ST Math helps our students with language barriers—the ELLs and kids below grade level in language—because it separates math achievement from the ability to read.”
+Mercedes Moore, Instructional Specialist for Sunny Heights Elementary, saw this feature impact the most hard-to-reach students at her school: “ST Math helps our students with language barriers—the English learners (EL)s and kids below grade level in language—because it separates math achievement from the ability to read.”

 Some teachers had anxiety about integrating a new program, but were quickly won over by their students’ enthusiasm.
 “I had kids come to me begging to play ST Math every day.
 They’d even choose it over recess,” says Amy Abbey, a kindergarten teacher at Sunny Heights.Keep Reading...